29 Sep 2023

 If you are like me (and many others), you’d need a strong reason to learn a new programming language (my journey).
 It’s a big commitment, and requires a lot of days and nights to do it right.
 Even for languages like Python that boast simplicity, under the hood there is a lot going on.
 For many developers, Python is the non-negotiable gluing/orchestrating layer that sits closest to them, because it frees them from the distractions that are not part of the main business logic, and has evolved to become the central language for ML/AI.

-This mostly revolves around the Python numeric ecosystem, which really took off when NumPy brought in the array interface and advanced math to become the “open-source researchers’ MATLAB”, that eventually kicked off almost 20 years of ML/AI development.
+Python’s ML and data story mostly revolves around the Python numeric ecosystem, which really took off when NumPy brought in the array interface and advanced math to become the “open-source researchers’ MATLAB”, that eventually kicked off almost 20 years of ML/AI development.
 Following that script, there emerged many Python-based workflows and packages that benefited from faster compiled languages as extension modules.
 They could be exploratory routines in scientific computing (physics, graphics, data analytics) that needed to be flexible yet efficient.
 They could be deep learning frameworks.
 They could also be distributed pipelines that ingest & transform large amounts of data, or web servers with heavy computation demands.
-The interoperating layer was fulfilled by SWIG, Cython, and Boost.Python. pybind11 grew as a successor to Boost.Python (different authors!) to offer C++ integration, and got good traction in late 2010.
+The interoperating layer was fulfilled by Cython, SWIG, and Boost.Python. pybind11 grew as a successor to Boost.Python (different authors!) to offer C++ integration, and got good traction in late 2010.

 On the Rust side, PyO3 has been getting a lot of love.
-People love Rust’s safety guarantees, modern features, and excellent ecosystem, and have been leveraging ndarray, rust-numpy to interoperate with NumPy arrays from Python to speed up performance-critical sections of their code.
+Developers love Rust’s safety guarantees, modern features, and excellent ecosystem, and have been leveraging ndarray, rust-numpy to interoperate with NumPy arrays from Python to speed up performance-critical sections of their code.
 This has tremendous appeal to me, and has granted me an overwhelming reason to learn Rust with the PyO3 + rust-numpy stack.
-Let this be my own “command line program” example.
-It wasn’t easy to get started this way… Took me through exhilaration, confusion, frustration, and finally, enlightenment in a short span of days.
+Let this be my own “command line program” (from the Book) example.
+It wasn’t easy to get started this way… Took me through confusion, frustration, and finally, enlightenment in a short span of days.
 I hope this post can help you get started with your own journey.

 Read more...